-- 2. gives an understanding of the disease factors for a specific patient and aids in individualizing preventive discussions; - 3. individualizes, selects, and determines frequency of preventive and restorative treatment for a patient; and - 4. anticipates caries progression or stabilization.
+- 2. Gives an understanding of the disease factors for a specific patient and aids in individualizing preventive discussions. - 3.
+Individualizes, selects, and determines frequency of preventive and restorative treatment for a patient. - 4.
+Anticipates caries progression or stabilization.

-Caries-risk assessment models currently involve a combination of factors including diet, fluoride exposure, a susceptible host, and microflora that interplay with a variety of social, cultural, and behavioral factors.3-6 Caries risk assessment is the determination of the likelihood of the incidence of caries (ie, the number of new cavitated or incipient lesions) during a certain time period7 or the likelihood that there will be a change in the size or activity of lesions already present.
-With the ability to detect caries in its earliest stages (ie, white spot lesions), health care providers can help prevent cavitation.8-10
+Caries-risk assessment models currently involve a combination of factors including diet, fluoride exposure, a susceptible host, and microflora that interplay with a variety of social, cultural, and behavioral factors.3-6 Caries risk assessment is the determination of the likelihood of the incidence of caries (i.e., the number of new cavitated or incipient lesions) during a certain time period or the likelihood that there will be a change in the size or activity of lesions already present.
+With the ability to detect caries in its earliest stages (i.e., white spot lesions), health care providers can help prevent cavitation.8-10

-Caries risk indicators are variables that are thought to cause the disease directly (eg, microflora) or have been shown useful in predicting it (eg, socioeconomic status) and include those variables that may be considered protective factors.
-Currently, there are no caries-risk factors or combinations of factors that have achieved high levels of both positive and negative predictive values.2 Although the best tool to predict future caries is past caries experience, it is not particularly useful in young children due to the importance of determining caries risk before the disease is manifest.
-Children with white spot lesions should be considered at high risk for caries since these are precavitated lesions that are indicative of caries activity.11 Plaque accumulation also is strongly associated with caries development in young children.^{12,13} As a corollary to the presence of plaque,14 a child's mutans streptococci levels3 and the age at which a child becomes colonized with cariogenic flora^{15,16} are valuable in assessing risk, especially in preschool children.
+Caries risk indicators are variables that are thought to cause the disease directly (e.g., microflora) or have been shown useful in predicting it (e.g., socioeconomic status) and include those variables that may be considered protective factors.
+Currently, there are no caries-risk factors or combinations of factors that have achieved high levels of both positive and negative predictive values.
+Although the best tool to predict future caries is past caries experience, it is not particularly useful in young children due to the importance of determining caries risk before the disease is manifest.
+Children with white spot lesions should be considered at high risk for caries since these are precavitated lesions that are indicative of caries activity.
+Plaque accumulation also is strongly associated with caries development in young children.
+12,13 As a corollary to the presence of plaque, 14 a child's Mutans Streptococci (MS) levels and the age at which a child becomes colonized with cariogenic flora 15,16 are valuable in assessing risk, especially in preschool children.

-While there is no question that fermentable carbohydrates are a necessary link in the causal chain for dental caries, a systematic study of sugar consumption and caries risk has concluded that the relationship between sugar consumption and caries is much weaker in the modern age of fluoride exposure than previously thought.17 However, there is evidence that night-time use of the bottle, especially when it is prolonged, may be associated with early childhood caries.18 Despite the fact that normal salivary flow is an extremely important intrinsic host factor providing protection against caries, there is little data about the prevalence of low salivary flow in children.^{19,20}
+While there is no question that fermentable carbohydrates are a necessary link in the causal chain for dental caries, a systematic study of sugar consumption and caries risk has concluded that the relationship between sugar consumption and caries is much weaker in the modern age of fluoride exposure than previously thought.
+However, there is evidence that night-time use of the bottle, especially when it is prolonged, may be associated with early childhood caries.
+Despite the fact that normal salivary flow is an extremely important intrinsic host factor providing protection against caries, there is little data about the prevalence of low salivary flow in children.
+19,20

 Sociodemographic factors have been studied extensively to determine their effect on caries risk.
-Children with immigrant backgrounds have 3 times higher caries rates than non-immigrants.21 Most consistently, an inverse relationship between socioeconomic status and caries prevalence is found in studies of children less than 6 years of age.22 Perhaps another type of sociodemographic variable is the parents' history of cavities and abscessed teeth; this has been found to be a predictor of treatment for early childhood caries.^{23,24}
+Children with immigrant backgrounds have three times higher caries rates than nonimmigrants.21 Most consistently, an inverse relationship between socioeconomic status and caries prevalence is found in studies of children less than six years of age.
+Perhaps another type of sociodemographic variable is the parents' history of cavities and abscessed teeth; this has been found to be a predictor of treatment for early childhood caries.
+23,24